ibm-cloud-docs/speech-to-text/input.md

 ## Timeouts
 {: #timeouts}

-To preserve resources when you stream audio data, the service enforces timeouts.
+When you initiate a streaming session with the HTTP or WebSocket speech recognition methods, the service enforces inactivity and session timeouts.
 If a timeout lapses during a streaming session, the service closes the connection.
 Your application must recover gracefully from possible closed connections.

-When you initiate a streaming session with the HTTP `/v1/recognize` or WebSocket `/v1/recognize` method, the service enforces the following timeouts:

--   A *session timeout* (HTTP status code 408) occurs when the client opens a streaming session but

-    -   Sends no audio to the service for 30 seconds
-    -   Stops sending audio for 30 seconds before it sends the last chunk to the service
-    -   Streams audio at a rate that is much slower than real-time

-    Ideally, you would initiate a request to establish a session just before you obtain audio for transcription and maintain it by sending audio at a rate that is close to real time.
-If the client has sent all data, the service can take more than 30 seconds to generate a response for long audio.
-In this case, the request does not time out.

-    You can keep a session active by sending any audio data, including just silence, before the 30-second session timeout occurs.
-(You must also set the `inactivity_timeout` parameter to `-1`, as described in the next bullet.)
-You are charged for the duration of any audio data that you send to the service, including the silence that you send to extend a session.
+When you stream audio over HTTP, the service sends a space character in its response every 20 seconds.
+The service does this to improve usability by avoiding the 30-second HTTP REST inactivity timeout.
+To keep the connection alive while recognition is ongoing, the service continues to send this space character until it completes its transcription.
+The space character has no effect on JSON-encoded response data.

+This HTTP inactivity timeout is different from the service's inactivity timeout.
+The WebSocket interface is not subject to this HTTP timeout.
+{: note}

+### Inactivity timeout
+{: #timeouts-inactivity}

--   An *inactivity timeout* (HTTP status code 400) occurs when the service is receiving audio from the client but it detects silence (no speech) for 30 seconds.
+An *inactivity timeout* (HTTP status code 400) occurs when the service is receiving audio but detects only silence (the service receives audio that contains no speech) for 30 seconds.
 The inactivity timeout is useful, for example, for terminating a session when a user simply walks away from a live microphone.
-The service uses the timeout to ensure that a session remains active.

-    You can override this timeout by specifying a different value for the `inactivity_timeout` parameter.
+The default inactivity timeout is 30 seconds.
+You can override this value by using the `inactivity_timeout` parameter.
+Specify a larger value to increase the inactivity timeout.
 Specify a value of `-1` to set the inactivity timeout to infinity.

-To improve usability for long audio, the service avoids HTTP REST inactivity timeouts by sending a space character every 20 seconds in the response JSON object until it completes the transcription.
-Sending the character keeps the connection alive while recognition is ongoing.
-(The WebSocket interface is not subject to this type of timeout.)

-### Inactivity timeout example
-{: #timeoutsExample}
+You are charged for all audio that you send to the service, including silence, so increasing the inactivity timeout can incur additional charges for a streaming session that sends only silence.

 The following example request sets the inactivity timeout to 60 seconds.
-The client sends an initial file to begin the streaming session.
+The request sends an initial file to begin the streaming session.

 ```bash
 curl -X POST -u "apikey:{apikey}"